Formulary

 Dexamethasone

-• Intravitreal implant 700micrograms
+• Intravitreal implant with device 700micrograms

 Notes